 You’ll get a glimpse of a cliff-top temple, pause at a waterfall and best of all, after riding along the seemingly endless sparkling black mineral beach you’ll get the opportunity to swim with the horses in the crystal blue ocean.

 No visit to Bali would be complete without a little pampering at one of the island’s many spas.
 Most hotels and resorts will either have an in-house spa - offering a range of treatments - or some form of massage service.
 The real Spa and Massage center of the island is Ubud, but beware - quality of services vary wildly.
-You usually get what you pay for - though prices are always cheap when companred to western norms, especially when you consider the generous length of time given to treatments!
+You usually get what you pay for - though prices are always cheap when compared to western norms, especially when you consider the generous length of time given to treatments!

 Alternatively, you could visit somewhere like Body Works (Seminyak) – whose range of all-body treatments, massages, facials etc. has set the standard for day spas in Bali.
 If it’s purely a traditional massage you’re after then the highly recommended Yari Menari (Seminyak) is awesome!
 You will need to book both in advance.
+Travelers can enjoy a special offer when booking a fast boat ticket with Gilibookings.com.

 Visit Bali Bird Park